 By Jasmine Lee

 This week’s Femgineer Spotlight is Diana Espino.
-She began her career as a web developer at the tender age of 15 and soon after, created her first company; PeBe Inc. After more than ten years of working on her own, she joined Worth International Media Group, where she built and launched an eLearning web app for the travel industry.
-Today, she is a software developer on the e-commerce team at VMR Products, a consumer electronics manufacturer and distributor.
+She began her career as a web developer at the tender age of 15 and soon after, created her first company.
+After more than ten years of working on her own, she joined a publishing company, where she built and launched an eLearning app for professionals in the travel industry.
+Today, she is a software developer at a consumer electronics startup.

 Diana’s initial passion for computer science and technology began at age six when she touched her first computer in a first grade classroom.
 Her natural curiosity for technology was further piqued at age fifteen when her older brother refused to help her when their home computer crashed, taking her college admissions essay with it!
 After personally poring over computer manuals in order to gain a better understanding, she said to herself, “I will learn to understand this machine better than anyone else!”
 A few hours and healthy computer later, she connected her family’s computer to the Internet for the first time and introduced herself to the World Wide Web.
 Ever since, Diana grew a great respect for computers and the learning process it takes to master them.

 Diana went on to become not only the first in her family to attend college, but also graduate and with multiple degrees: a BS in Business Administration and an MBA.
 “I’ve always made it a priority to go out there and to learn,” she says, “computer science was my escape.
 Now, it has become my world.”